 Vehicle Maintenance and Inspection

-- Routine Inspections: Commercial trucks must undergo regular inspections, often daily.
+Vehicle maintenance regulations ensure that trucks remain safe to operate and minimize the risk of mechanical failures while driving.- Routine Inspections: Commercial trucks must undergo regular inspections, often daily.
 Drivers and carriers are responsible for checking important systems like brakes, tires, and lights to ensure they are functioning properly.

 - Maintenance Logs: Trucking companies must keep accurate records of vehicle maintenance and repairs.
 These logs can help identify patterns of neglect, prevent accidents, and even serve as evidence in legal claims.